Complete the following tasks before installing and configuring Citrix Provisioning.

 - DevicePersonality requires approximately 1 KB

-- DeviceStatus when a Device boots requires approximately 1 KB
+- DeviceStatus when a Device boot requires approximately 1 KB

 - DeviceCustomProperty requires approximately 2 KB